Curriculum – Music

 • Practice papers

-Achieving outstanding outcomes in music – knowing and remembering even more than what is expected in a grammar school GCSE curriculum
+Achieving outstanding outcomes in music knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

-To go beyond what is expected of a music student at GCSE and achieve outstanding outcomes in music, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
-Most importantly, students should engage with practical music as much as possible, from hearing live music in concert halls and gig venues, to practising their own instrument and participating in at least one extra-curricular ensembles, as well composing their own music using appropriate computer software.
+In KS4 we assess student against the core content and assessment objectives as outlined by the relevant GCSE examination board specification.
+For music this is Eduqas GCSE Music, Accreditation No.601/8131/X To go beyond what is expected of a music student at GCSE and achieve outstanding outcomes in music, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
+Most importantly, students should engage with practical music as much as possible, from hearing live music in concert halls, festivals and other gig venues, to practising their own instrument regularly and working towards practical examinations such as ABRSM or Trinity grades.
+GCSE students should also participate in at least one extra-curricular ensemble, as well composing their own music using appropriate computer software to notate and/or produce the music.

 Recommended reading in music for GCSE